-- VOLNE_I: total turnover of Legal Units I (or X). - COMPMER_C: Total Merchandise Purchases for Legal Units U - COMPMAT_C: total Purchases of Raw Materials and other consumables for Legal Units C.

-(This is the consumable of th

-(This variable is only used as a counterpart under certain conditions, which are detailed in the following sections)
+- VOLNE\I: total turnover of Legal Units I (or X). - COMPMER\C Total Merchandise Purchases for Legal Units U. - COMPMAT\C: total Purchases of Raw Materials and other consumables for Legal Units C. (This variable is only used as a counterpart under certain conditions, which are detailed in the following sections)